Melanoma is not a “one-size-fits-all” type of cancer. The molecular and cellular changes are different for each person.

 - High-dose cytokine therapies

-If you are diagnosed with melanoma, your doctor will discuss the best options to treat it.
+If you are diagnosed with melanoma skin cancer, your doctor will discuss the best options to treat it.
 Your treatment for melanoma at MD Anderson will be customized to your particular needs.
 One or more of the following therapies may be recommended to treat the cancer or help relieve symptoms.

 The type of melanoma surgery your doctor uses depends on the thickness of the melanoma tumor and if it has spread.

 Melanomas Less Than 1 Millimeter Thick